 Writing instruments of various forms have been around for centuries, but the history of mechanical pencils is relatively recent, with the first being patented by Sampson Mordan & John Isaac Hawkins, in England, in 1822.
 For those of us that had literate ancestors during the 19th century, non-oral forms of communication required paper, and a pen, a pencil, or a paintbrush.
 Pencils were far more portable than pens, which required spill resistant ink bottles, blotter paper, etc. Pencils could be used in just about any kind of situation, weather, writing surface, etc.

-These qualities of the pencil and the fact that it was such a commonly carried and useful “tool” may have been partly responsible for the wide variety of designs that were made.
-Pencils were made to be attached to dance cards; they hung on Victorian ladies’ chatelaines the way one would keep it in a purse today; they were made to be attached to pocket watch fob chains; some were made to serve a business function, as in the 3-coloured Mordans; many were created as fine desktop writing instruments in the same styles and materials as early dip pens; often they included a stone in the cap that could be engraved to function as a seal; and almost right from the beginning some were even being made to amuse, as evidenced by the countless stanhopes, figural, and souvenir pencils produced over the years.
-Materials used to make the pencil cases (outer “shell” of the pencil itself) included everything from silver to gold, early forms of rubber, wood, ivory, bone, tortoise shell, and even porcupine quills, and the manufacture, engraving, and detail work of the pencil was often all done by hand.
+These qualities of the pencil, and the fact that it was such a commonly carried and useful “tool”, may have been partly responsible for the wide variety of designs that were made.
+Some pencils were designed to be attached to dance cards; they could be hung on Victorian ladies’ chatelaines the way one would keep it in a purse today; they were made to be attached to pocket watch fob chains; and some were made to serve a business function, as in the 3-coloured Mordans.
+Many were created as fine desktop writing instruments in the same styles and materials as early dip pens; often they included a stone in the cap that could be engraved to function as a seal; and almost right from the beginning some were even being made to amuse, as evidenced by the countless stanhopes, figural, and souvenir pencils produced over the years.
+Materials used to make the pencil cases (outer “shell” of the pencil itself) included everything from silver to gold, early forms of rubber, wood, ivory, bone, tortoise shell, even porcupine quills; and the manufacture, engraving, and detail work of the pencil was often all done by hand.